jotpowers/College-Grads/results.md

 So, here is an actual example of how a long term buy and hold strategy for index funds works in the real world.

 But how did I do compared to the S&P 500?
 Well, good but not great?
-From January of 2004 until March of 2018, S&P 500 total return was 139% with an annualized return of 6.3%.
+From January of 2004 until September of 2020, S&P 500 total return was 197% with an annualized return of 6.8%.
 So seems like I did pretty dang good!
 What about with dividends reinvested?
-217% and 8.5%, so maybe I didn’t do that great (S&P 500 Return Calculator, with Dividend Reinvestment, 2018).
+312% and 8.9%, so maybe I didn’t do that great (S&P 500 Return Calculator, with Dividend Reinvestment, 2020).
 I will say, I think part of it is because I didn’t have enough low cost, index funds, something I have slowly fixed in the last few years.
 But, in spite of that, I have managed to at least pace the market, for this investment.